SENATE BILL 83

 FACULTY AND STAFF

-Institutions must update, get Board of Trustee approval, and submit their faculty workload policy to the chancellor of higher education every three years beginning in 2024
+Institutions must update, get Board of Trustee approval, and submit their faculty workload policy to the chancellor of higher education at least once every five years

-- Define “justifiable credit hour equivalents” for activities other than teaching, research, service, or administration
+- A definition of justifiable credit hour equivalents for activities other than teaching, including research, clinical

 Performance Evaluations of Faculty

-- Chancellor must develop a minimum set of questions for the student evaluation, including "Does the faculty member create a classroom atmosphere free of political, racial, gender, and religious bias?"
+- Chancellor of higher education must develop a minimum set of standard questions for institutions to use in student evaluations of faculty members; questions must include: "Does the faculty member create a classroom atmosphere free of political, racial, gender, and religious bias?"

 - Institutions must establish a written system of peer evaluations for faculty that focuses on professional development of teaching responsibilities